Skip to main content

 You can follow every step above and still make a costly mistake by treating each account as its own separate thing.

 Your Roth IRA, 401(k), and brokerage account work best as one coordinated portfolio.
-A few things that matter once you have multiple accounts:
+A few things worth getting right once you have multiple accounts.

-- Put your most aggressive investments in your Roth IRA.
+Your most aggressive investments belong in the Roth IRA.
 That growth is 100% tax-free, so you want your highest-return assets there, not bonds or money market funds sitting in a tax-free shell earning low returns.

-- Don't replicate the same funds in every account.
 Owning the same S&P 500 index fund in your 401(k), your Roth IRA, and your brokerage looks diversified on paper.
 Your actual concentration is higher than it appears.
+Don't replicate the same fund across accounts.

 The goal isn't to optimize each account in isolation.
 It's to build a portfolio that works across all of them together.